nrkno/rfetch/README.md

 ## TODO:

 - Test dist build in browser automated via jest + puppeteer
+- Test mjs format also in node and browser
 - Add typings
 - More complete informations about how to use, and available options